danko1122q/LEX/resources/README.md

 ## Note

-The `.nino` extension for theme files is maintained for compatibility with the original nino project that Lex is based on.
+The `.theme` extension for theme files is maintained for compatibility with the original nino project that Lex is based on.